csoroiu/lambdamatchers/README.md

 ## Features
 * The matchers have **meaningful descriptions**.
 The library is intended to be used inside unit test and ***help the developers to get an idea of what is wrong before looking at the source code***.
-* The **`lambdaAssert`** method offers a way to maintain a simple test code while improving the error messages in case of failure.
+* The **`assertFeature`** method offers a way to maintain a simple test code while improving the error messages in case of failure.
 * Lambda type detection, thanks to **[Type Tools](http://github.com/jhalterman/typetools)** library.
 * Works with Java 8 and 9.
 * Compatible with **[Hamcrest](https://github.com/hamcrest/JavaHamcrest)** versions **1.3** and **2.0.0.0**.